-409.03(d) Proof of Unavailability or Refusal [R-11]
+409.03(d) Proof of Unavailability or Refusal

-Where inability to find or reach >a non-signing<\ inventor "after diligent effort" is the reason for filing under 37 CFR 1.47, an affidavit or declaration > of facts< should be submitted which fully describes the exact facts which are relied upon to establish that a diligent effort was made. \\
+Where inability to find or reach an omitted inventor "after diligent effort" is the reason for filing under 37 CFR 1.47, an affidavit or declaration should be submitted which fully describes the exact facts which are relied upon to establish that a diligent effort was made.
+The diligent effort must have been made before the application is deposited in the Patent and Trademark Office.

-The affidavit or declaration >of facts< must be signed, where at all possible, by a person having first hand knowledge of the facts recited therein.
+The affidavit or declaration must be signed, where at all possible, by a person having first hand knowledge of the facts recited therein.
 Statements based on hearsay will not normally be accepted.
-Copies of documentary evidence such as >certified mail return receipt, cover< letter >of instructions<, telegrams, etc., which support a finding that >the non-signing<\ inventor could not be found or reached should be made part of the affidavit or declaration.
+Copies of documentary evidence such as letters, telegrams, etc., which support a finding that an omitted inventor could not be found or reached should be made part of the affidavit or declaration.
 It is important that the affidavit or declaration contain statements of fact as opposed to conclusions.

 In cases where priority under 35 U.S.C.
-119 is to be claimed, the >37 CFR< 1.47 applicant should explain what efforts, if any, were made during the Convention year to prepare the application and obtain the inventor's signature thereon.
+119 is to be claimed, the § 1.47 applicant should explain what efforts, if any, were made during the Convention year to prepare the application and obtain the inventor's signature thereon.
 The period allowed by the Convention year should "be sufficient for the preparation and deposit of an application . . . (in the United States) in the form required by the rules."
-Exparte Sassin, 1906 C.D.
+Ex parte Sassin, 1906 C.D.
 205 (Comm'r.
 Pat.
 1906).
-Accordingly, >37 CFR< 1.47 may not be used "to save the parties from the consequences of their delay."
+Accordingly, § 1.47 may not be used "to save the parties from the consequences of their delay."
 Ex parte Sassin, supra.
-Attention is directed to the material in >MPEP< § 608.01 entitled "Filing of Non-English Language Applications", for guidance in those instances where a foreign language specification attached to a declaration executed by all named inventors is received from abroad by counsel in this country.
-In many instances where the >non-signing< inventor is temporarily unavailable, joinder papers are best submitted as soon as possible, preferably before the >37 CFR< 1.47 application is formally accepted.
-Such joinder papers should be filed with a brief explanatory letter, requesting that they be incorporated with the earlier >37 CFR < 1.47 application papers.
-The later submission of joinder papers is not prejudicial to an earlier filing date under>37 CFR<1.47 if acceptance of the application under that rule would otherwise be warranted.
+Attention is directed to the material in § 608.01 entitled "Filing of Non-English Language Applications", for guidance in those instances where a foreign language specification attached to a declaration executed by all named inventors is received from abroad by counsel in this country.
+In many instances where the omitted inventor is temporarily unavailable, joinder papers are best submitted as soon as possible, preferably before the § 1.47 application is formally accepted.
+Such joinder papers should be filed with a brief explanatory letter, requesting that they be incorporated with the earlier § 1.47 application papers.
+The later submission of joinder papers is not prejudicial to an earlier filing date under § 1.47 if acceptance of the application under that rule would otherwise be warranted.